Emergence of two inertial sub-ranges in solar wind turbulence: dependence on heliospheric distance and solar activity: RESULTS AND DISCUSSIONS

 To further investigate on the sub-inertial range spectral break, $f_b$, we study the kurtosis $K(\tau)$ for all of the eight FSW intervals.
-The scaling of $K(\tau)$ defined in Section \ref{sec:methods} for Helios and Ulysses data are depicted in Fig. \ref{fig4} top and bottom panels, respectively, for each $R$.
-To inspect on the general radial trend of intermittency we have drawn a consolidated plot for the Helios and Ulysses intervals (see Fig. \ref{fig5}).
+The scaling of $K(\tau)$ defined in Section \ref{sec:methods} are depicted for Helios and Ulysses data in Fig. \ref{fig4} top and bottom panels, respectively, for each $R$.
+To inspect on the general radial trend of intermittency, we have drawn a consolidated plot for the Helios and Ulysses intervals (see Fig. \ref{fig5}).
 From this figure one can conclude that the value of $K$ at all scales increases with increasing $R$, thus implying higher intermittency with increasing heliospheric distance, in agreement with previous studies \citep{bruno2003, lsorriso2023, Sioulas2023b}.
 At each given distance $R$, $K$ is systematically found to decrease as one moves towards the larger scales.
 This is consistent with the notion that deviation from Gaussian statistics increases at smaller scales \citep{frisch1995,lsorriso1999}.
-Upon reaching the typical correlation scales of the flow ($\tau \simeq 10^4$ s), corresponding to the $f^{-1}$ power law in energy spectrum (see Fig. \ref{fig3}), the kurtosis saturates to a constant value $K\simeq 1.67$, representing a quasi-Gaussian distribution (with a non-zero skewness) of the fluctuations of the magnetic field components (see appendix Section \ref{AA}).
+Upon reaching the typical correlation scales of the flow ($\tau \simeq 10^4$ s), corresponding to the $f^{-1}$ power law in energy spectrum (see Fig. \ref{fig3}), the kurtosis saturates to a constant value $K\simeq 1.67$, representing a quasi-Gaussian distribution (with a non-zero skewness) of the fluctuations of the magnetic field components (see Appendix \ref{AA}).
 Within the inertial range, from the nature of $K(\tau)$ in Fig. \ref{fig4}, a clear signature of broken power law is observed.
 While two breaks are visible for Ulysses data (with $1$ s resolution), the small-scale break at around $\tau\sim 10$ s is missing for the intervals using Helios magnetic field data with $6$ s resolution.
-This break, corresponding to a frequency of $\sim 10^{-1}$ Hz, is associated with the transition from the ordinary MHD range to the sub-ion kinetic or Hall MHD regime \citep{banerjee2017, halder2023}.
 The other break which occurs at a larger $\tau$ (solid vertical lines) is clearly visible for both Helios and Ulysses data.
-In particular this break scale ($\tau_K$) shifts towards larger $\tau$ as $R$ increases.
-Within the distance range of $0.3 - 2.75$ au, $\tau_K$ is found to increase from $\sim 100$ s to $\sim 1500$ s.
-It is to be emphasized here that except for certain cases, the appearance of the break $\tau_K$ is persistent in the component-wise $K$ scaling as well (see Figs. \ref{fig:app1} and \ref{fig:app2} in appendix Section \ref{AB}).
+As observed for the spectra, this break scale, $\tau_K$, shifts towards larger scales as $R$ increases.
+Within the distance range of $0.3$---$2.75$ au, $\tau_K$ is found to increase from $\sim 100$ s to $\sim 1500$ s.
+It is to be emphasized here that except for certain cases, the appearance of the break $\tau_K$ is persistent in the component-wise $K$ scaling as well (see Figs. \ref{fig:app1} and \ref{fig:app2} in Appendix \ref{AB}).
 A detailed list of the break scale $\tau_K$ as a function of $R$ is given in Table \ref{table2}.
-As it is evident from Fig. \ref{fig4} and \ref{fig5}, $\tau_K$ separates the steeper power law ($K\sim\tau^{-\kappa}$ with $\kappa \simeq 0.37$ averaged over the eight intervals) at smaller scales (dashed lines) from the less steeper one ($\kappa \simeq 0.11$ on average) at large scales (dotted lines), but with an exception.
-Note that for the Ulysses interval at $R=3.16$ au, $K(\tau)$ reaches the Gaussian regime without going through the large $\tau$ break, suggesting that the turbulence has fully developed that transforms the shallower scaling range at large scale into the steeper power law at smaller scales.
-We will elucidate this point in the following.
+As it is evident from Fig.s \ref{fig4} and \ref{fig5}, $\tau_K$ separates the steeper power law ($K\sim\tau^{-\kappa}$ with $\kappa \simeq 0.37$ averaged over the eight intervals) at smaller scales (dashed lines) from the less steeper one ($\kappa \simeq 0.11$ on average) at large scales (dotted lines), but with an exception.
+Note that for the Ulysses interval at $R=3.16$ au, $K(\tau)$ reaches the Gaussian regime without going through the large-scale break, suggesting that the turbulence has fully developed, which transforms the shallower scaling range at large scale into the steeper power law at smaller scales.